0 / 0

 3. Start typing social, and then select Social Security Number.

-15. For the masking options, select Redact.
+13. For the What does this rule do?, select Redact columns.
+Business term and Social Security Number are filled in for you.
 This option replaces the data with Xs.
 You can hover over each masking option to see an example of masked data with the selected option.

-16. Click Create.
+14. Click Create.
 This rule redacts columns with US Social Security Numbers in data assets.

-17. Watch Video Watch the video at 03:49 to see what other users see accessing the MORTGAGE_APPLICANTS data asset.
+15. Watch Video Watch the video at 03:49 to see what other users see accessing the MORTGAGE_APPLICANTS data asset.

-Checkpoint icon for Mask data rule Check your progress
+Checkpoint icon Check your progress

 The following image shows the data protection rule to mask data.
 This rule takes effect immediately.